 When a course is no longer useful, the department should take the initiative to have it deactivated.
 To deactivate a course:

-- log into the Course Inventory Management (CIM) system;
+- log into the Course Inventory Management (CIM C) system;

 - type the course rubric and number of the course;

-- review the CIM ecosystem and notify any programs that reference the course, as they will be impacted by this deactivation;
+- review the CIM Ecosystem and notify the CIM Users in the Department Head Role for programs that reference the course, as they may be impacted by this deactivation.
+A Letter of Acknowledgement template can be found in Box;

 - click the red Deactivate button on the left side;